1. Is this Community only for Episcopalians?

 There are Friends of the Community, and there are committed members of the Community.

 Committed members begin as Postulants, then may become Novices or Oblates.
-After this
+After a

-period of initial formation, members may petition the Community to become Professed
+period of initial formation, Novices may petition the Community to become Professed

 Members.
 (See the Formation page and Members page for further information.)